×

 All about Hawaiite and Gneiss Properties

 Know all about Hawaiite and Gneiss properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Hawaiite belongs to Igneous Rocks while Gneiss belongs to Metamorphic Rocks.Texture of Hawaiite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Gneiss is Banded, Foliated, Platy.
 Hawaiite appears Dull and Soft and Gneiss appears Foliated.
-The luster of Hawaiite is not available while that of Gneiss is dull.
+The luster of Hawaiite is while that of Gneiss is dull.
 Hawaiite is available in black, brown, light to dark grey colors whereas Gneiss is available in black, brown, pink, red, white colors.
 The commercial uses of Hawaiite are creating artwork, sea defence and that of Gneiss are cemetery markers, jewelry, tombstones, used in aquariums.